john-patterson/KLispIDE/README.md

   - `gradlew.bat :server:run`
   - `gradlew.bat :editor:run`

 Traffic uses TDP port 7340.
-The editor is also hard-coded to hit localhost at the moment.
+The editor is also hard-coded to hit localhost at the moment ([isse 9](https://github.com/john-patterson/KLispIDE/issues/9)) tracks solving this.

 ## Language Overview
 I will focus on the features and description of the language.
 For implementation details, check out the